ansys/grantami-bomanalytics/examples/index.rst

 Examples
 ========

 The following examples demonstrate key aspects of Granta MI BoM Analytics.
-The basic example shows how to connect to Granta MI and view logging messages returned by the Granta MI server.
-After demonstrating how to use the different types of queries, it describes more advanced functionality, including how to use other Python packages such as Pandas DataFrames.

 To run these examples, install dependencies with this code: